Baltimore General Attractions

 DAYS & HOURS: varies by venue

-ADDRESS: 34 Market Place, Baltimore, MD MAP
+ADDRESS: 34 Market Place, Baltimore, MD

 PARKING: Central Parking Harbor Park; valet Fri-Sat nights